-Study finds unique 'anonymous delivery' law effective in decreasing rates of neonaticide in AustriaDecember 5th, 2012 in Obstetrics & gynaecology /
+Study finds unique 'anonymous delivery' law effective in decreasing rates of neonaticide in AustriaDecember 5, 2012 in Medicine & Health / Obstetrics & gynaecology

 Rates of reported neonaticide have more than halved following the implementation of a unique 'anonymous delivery' law in Austria, finds a new study published today (05 December) in BJOG: An International Journal of Obstetrics and Gynaecology.

 Researchers, from the Medical University of Vienna, looked at the rates of reported neonaticide (where a child is killed within the first 24 hours of birth) in Austria prior to and after the implementation of the 'anonymous delivery' law which was introduced in 2001.
 The law allows women access to antenatal care and to give birth in a hospital anonymously and free of charge.